Innovation Studies

 HPC Computing Resources

 Yes.
-The innovation studies must use large-scale European HPC resources (e.g., pre-exascale and exascale supercomputers) to develop and customise generative AI models such as foundation and large language models.
+The innovation studies must use large-scale European HPC resources (e.g., pre-exascale and exascale supercomputers) to develop and customize generative AI models such as foundation and large language models.

 Other